 To comply with Congressional instructions, the matching requirements for SCRC projects vary depending on the county served and the number of counties served.
-SCRC may contribute 80% toward the cost of a project located in a distressed county, requiring a 20% match.
-The maximum SCRC contribution can be increase to 90% when the projects involved three or more counties or two or more states.
+Projects located in distressed counties may request up to 20% match.
+The maximum SCRC contribution can be increased to 90% when the projects involved three or more counties or two or more states.
 Projects located in transitional counties or isolated areas of distressed will be required to provide 50% match.
 The match rate can be reduced to 40% if the project involved three or more counties or two or more states.
 Projects in Attainment Counties are not eligible for funding.